-Romney Marsh has five Museums, two Visitor Centres and a number of Galleries.
+Romney Marsh has six Museums, two Visitor Centres and a number of Art Galleries.

 Dungeness Gallery displays and sells the work of local Dungeness photographer, Chris Shore, and watercolour artist Helen Taylor.
 The gallery is situated between the two lighthouses on Dungeness in a house made up of three Edwardian railway carriages that were located on the beach in the 1920s.
 The gallery has been open since 1996 and has established a regular client base, both for fine art prints and watercolour originals.

 The work of Chris and Helen is in many private collections throughout the world, as far as Russia, USA, Japan, Australia and South Africa.

 Commissions on any subject can be undertaken to your instructions.
 These can be made to any size of your choice and can be framed.
 Subjects such as local landscapes, pets, cars, children, hotels, churches, motor bikes, flora and fauna.
 These subjects can be undertaken from your photos to copy and make fantastic presents.

 For more information please visit the Dungeness Gallery website or telephone 01797 320497

 Two beautiful studios, open to the public all year, are on the West-side beach.
 The studios are run by the artist Paddy Hamilton, who has extensive experience of solo and collaborative shows and events, curating and managing exhibitions and producing commissioned work on given themes.